tranquilit/WAPT-Documentation/source/waptserver-install/windows/index.rst

   Installation has finished

 * click on :guilabel:`Finished` to close the installer;

 The WAPT Server on your Windows is ready.

-You may go to the documentation on :ref:`installing the waptagent
+You may now go to the documentation on :ref:`installing the waptagent
 <install_waptagent>`!!